seL4/sel4-tutorials/tutorials/threads/threads.md

 1. [Set up your machine](https://docs.sel4.systems/HostDependencies).
 2. You need to know how to address capabilities.
-3. You need to know what a *root task* is.
+3. You need to know the jargon *root task*, CSpace and VSpace.

 ## Outcomes

-1. Know the jargon TCB,
+1. Know the jargon TCB.
-2. Know how to start a thread in the same address space
+2. Learn how to start a thread in the same address space.
-3. Reading and writing TCB register state
+3. Understand how to read and update TCB register state.
-4. Know how to suspend and resume a thread
+4. Learn how to suspend and resume a thread.
-5. Thread priorities and the kernel's scheduler.
+5. Understand thread priorities and their interaction with the seL4 scheduler.
-6. A brief understanding of thread exceptions and the kernel's debug fault handlers
+6. Gain a basic understanding of exceptions and debug fault handlers.

 ## Background

-### TCB (Thread Control Blocks)
+### Thread Control Blocks

 seL4 provides threads to represent an execution context and manage processor time.
-A thread is represented in seL4 by its thread control block object (TCB).
-The base TCB structure contains accounting information for scheduling and IPC in addition to the register set and floating-point context.
-Additionally, the TCB contains capabilities to objects that are required for a thread to be able to run.
-These capabilities include the top-level cnode, top-level page directory, IPC buffer, Fault endpoint and Reply cap slot.
-The last three objects are closely related to IPC and will be explained in more detail in a later tutorial.
+Threads in seL4 are realised by *thread control block* objects (TCBs), one for each kernel thread.

+TCBs contain the following information:
+* a priority and maximum control priority,
+* register state and floating-point context,
+* CSpace capability,
+* VSpace capability,
+* endpoint capability to send fault messages to,
+* and the reply capability slot.

 ### Scheduling model

-The scheduler in seL4 is used to pick which runnable thread should run next on a specific processing core, and is a priority-based round-robin scheduler with 256 priorities (0-255).
+The seL4 scheduler chooses the next thread to run on a specific processing core, and is a priority-based round-robin scheduler.
+The scheduler picks threads that are runnable: that is, resumed, and not blocked on any IPC operation.

-At a scheduling decision, the kernel chooses the head of the highest-priority, non-empty list.
+#### Priorities

+The scheduler picks the highest-priority, runnable thread. seL4 provides a priority range of 0-255, where 255 is the maximum priority (encoded in `libsel4` as `seL4_MinPrio` and `seL4_MaxPrio`).

+TCBs also have a *maximum control priority* (MCP), which acts as an informal capability over priorities.
+When setting the priority of a TCB, an explicit TCB capability must be provided to derive the authority from to set the priority.
+The priority being set is checked against the authority TCB's MCP and the targer priority is greater, the operation fails.
+The root task starts with both priority and MCP set to `seL4_MaxPrio`.

 #### Round robin

-Kernel time is accounted for in fixed-time quanta referred to as ticks, and each TCB has a timeslice field which represents the number of ticks that TCB is eligible to execute until preempted.
-The kernel timer driver is configured to fire a periodic interrupt which marks each tick, and when the timeslice is exhausted the thread is appended to the relevant scheduler queue, with a replenished timeslice.
-Threads can surrender their current tick using the seL4_Yield system call, which simulates timeslice exhaustion.
+When multiple TCBs are runnable and have the same priority, the are scheduled in a first-in first-out round-robin fashion.
+In more detail, kernel time is accounted for in fixed-time quanta referred to as ticks, and each TCB has a timeslice field which represents the number of ticks that TCB is eligible to execute until preempted.
+The kernel timer driver is configured to fire a periodic interrupt which marks each tick, and when the timeslice is exhausted round robin scheduling is applied.

-#### Priorities

-Like any priority-based kernel without temporal isolation mechanisms, time is only guaranteed to the highest priority threads.
-Priorities in seL4 act as informal capabilities: threads cannot create threads at priorities higher than their current priority, but can create threads at the same or lower priorities.
-If threads at higher priority levels never block, lower priority threads in the system will not run.
-As a result, a single thread running at the highest priority has access to 100% of processing time.
+Threads can surrender their current tick using the `seL4_Yield` system call.

 #### Domain scheduling